 The cold, snowy weather is here to stay for a while in upstate New York.
 My boys and I have pulled our favorite wintry reads off the shelves.
 We love to spend evenings with mugs of cocoa and books about blizzards!
 They’ve always been fans of the ‘Old Lady’ series, so we’ve read There Was A Cold Lady Who Swallowed Some Snow! a lot lately.
-Inspired by the fun rhyme, I put together a flexible learning activity for my boys.
-Read on to learn more about the book.
-You can also see how we’re using it to reinforce some basic skills.
+Inspired by the fun rhyme, I put together a flexible there was a cold lady who swallowed some snow activities that is perfect for preschoolers, kindergarteners, and grade 1 students.
+Read on to learn more about the book and grab our old lady who swallowed some snow printables.

 Fans of the’ Old Lady’ series written by Lucille Colandro and illustrated by Jared Lee will be familiar with the book’s premise immediately.
 A twist on the classic nursery rhyme song, There Was A Cold Lady Who Swallowed Some Snow! follows the adventure of an old lady on a winter walk.
 (Think i know an old lady who swallowed some snow …) She swallows all sorts of silly things for reasons that will keep kids giggling.

 There was a cold lady who swallowed some snow!

 There was a cold lady who swallowed some snow sequencing

 There was an old lady who swallowed some snow sequencing